-I’ve compiled some of my favorite waterfalls to visit near Pittsburgh to help you plan your explorations.
+I’ve compiled some of my favorite waterfalls to visit near Pittsburgh to help you plan your explorations including Fall Run Falls, Cucumber Falls, Buttermilk Falls, Hells Hollow Falls, and many more.
 Whether you are looking for a roadside waterfall or want to go for a great hike, you won’t want to miss these falls.

-All of the waterfalls listed below are within about a 90 minute drive of downtown Pittsburgh, making them easy to visit on a day trip outside of the city.
-Click the link in each description for more information about the falls and its location.
+All of the waterfalls listed below are within about a 90-minute drive of downtown Pittsburgh, making them easy to visit on a day trip outside of the city.
+Click the link in each description for more information about each waterfall and its location.

 Here are a few of my favorite waterfalls near Pittsburgh.